lecy/social-science-research-R/README.md

 # Social Science Research in R

-Using R for empirical social science research: a step-by-step guide.
+A step-by-step guide to introduce social scientists to basic R code for empirical research.

 1. [Load Data](Step01_Load_Data.md)
     1. From CSV